by Michael Holland –

 - Pick the 2 or 3 circles which contain work where your talent and passions converge.

-- Encircle each of these several times so that they stand out.
-You want to do more of this stuff in 2017.
+- Encircle each of these several times or highlight them so that they stand out.
+You want to do more of this stuff in 2019.

 - For the remaining circles, draw up a quick action plan on how to reduce or eliminate this work from your world through delegation, either down, across, or up. (see more info on Managing Up in our Leadwell Knowledgebase)